How To Prepare for Student Loan Payments

 Understand what happens if you don’t repay your loan.

-Normally, your loan becomes delinquent if you miss a payment.
+The first day after you miss a student loan payment, your loan becomes past due, or delinquent.
 If your loan is delinquent for 90 days or more, your loan servicer will report the delinquency to the three major national credit bureaus.
-Delinquency will affect your credit score, making it harder to get credit.
+Delinquency will affect your credit score, making it harder to get credit

 After 270 days, your delinquent loan goes into default.
 When you default on a loan, here’s what happens: